Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 It’s wonderful to think of Machu Picchu being spared one set of footprints yet still held as a treasured thought.
 It’s actually more satisfying to think of what I have NOT done through my decision to stay home: spared the air, spared the impact, spared, maybe, a small little plant on the side of a footpath whose future flowers may attract a future pollinator and spread future seeds.

+> *"It’s actually more satisfying to think of what I have NOT done through my decision to stay home."*

 That may be an infinitesimal fraction of the demands we’re placing on this fragile and singular planet – the only one we have – yet as countless wise voices have told us, the journey of a thousand miles begins with a single step – or a non-step.
 In this case, that is the path I’m choosing.

 *Ellen Petry Leanse is an author, teacher, and technology pioneer who lives and works in the San Francisco Bay Area.
-You can follow her on Twitter at [www.twitter.com/chep2m](http://www.twitter.com/chep2m)*
+You can follow her on Twitter at **[www.twitter.com/chep2m](http://www.twitter.com/chep2m)***